The Prospecting Negotiator

 - Initiate and problem-solve before conceding—See what you and your counterpart can do together before leaping to concession-making.

 Geoffrey Leonardelli is an Associate Professor of Organizational Behavior and Human Resource Management at Rotman (with a cross-appointment to the Department of Psychology).
 His research targets how people can harness knowledge about themselves to enhance their leadership, team dynamics and negotiator effectiveness, with some emphasis on international relations.
 Geoff created Rotman's course on "Leading Teams" and teaches managerial negotiations.
-He is also the academic director of Rotman's Strategic Negotiations Program for executives that runs February 5–8, 2018.
+He is also the academic director of Rotman's Strategic Negotiations Program for executives.
 For more information visit: www.rotmanexecutive.com/negotiations.